tanlandy/Road_to_Tech/Mock Interviews/Meta.md

 2. Coding
    1. Clarification
    2. Assumption
-   3. Solution (Bruce force and High-level idea)
+   3. Solution (Bruce force and High-level idea), with test case
    4. Coding (signature自己写)
    5. Use test cases to validate
    6. Time and space complexity